Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Theoretical analysis

 \subsection{Sensitivity}

-At each iteration of the while loop of \cref{Alg:QATS}, a local maximum~$k^*$ of~$\HH^2$ may be added to the list of change points if the local likelihood score of a path with two segments and jump at~$k^*$ is better than that of a constant path.
-Likewise, a local maximum~$\k^*$ of~$\HH^3$ may be added to the list of change points if the local likelihood score of a path with three segments and jumps at~$\k^*$ is better than that of a constant path.
-The following results derive conditions on the relative position of change points in order for corresponding paths with two or three segments to have a higher local likelihood score than that of a constant path.
-It also shows that if there is no change point ($s^o=1$), then the constant path indeed has a higher local likelihood score than any other path with two or three segments.
+At each iteration of the while loop of Algorithm~\ref{Alg:QATS}, a local maximum~$k^*$ of~$\HH^2$ may be added to the list of change points if the local likelihood score of a path with two segments and jump at~$k^*$ is better than that of a constant path.
+Likewise, a local maximum~$\k^*$ of~$\HH^3$ may be added to the list of change points if the score of a path with three segments and jumps at~$\k^*$ is better than that of a constant path.
+The following results derive conditions on the relative position of change points in order for corresponding paths with two or three segments to have a higher score than a constant path.
+It also shows that if there is no change point ($s^o=1$), then the constant path indeed has a higher score than any other path with two or three segments. {These findings shed light on the detection power and estimation efficiency of QATS, which will facilitate future research on establishing statistical guarantees (e.g.\ risk bounds).} Define $ \delta = \delta(\varepsilon,\beta_2) := \beta_2^{-1} \log ((1-\varepsilon)/\varepsilon) > 0. $